In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

 How to manually resend a soft bounce

-While Communications Professional will automatically resend a message that resulted in a soft bounce, you may need to manually resend messages that soft bounce if the receiving system is down for a significant amount of time.
+While Thrive Marketing Professional will automatically resend a message that resulted in a soft bounce, you may need to manually resend messages that soft bounce if the receiving system is down for a significant amount of time.
 Let's take a look at how to accomplish this in case this scenario ever happens to you.

 - Navigate to Mailings > View (or Mailing Designer 2.0 > View if that's the feature you're using).